Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 The Flu also lasts a lot longer than the common cold.
 You can usually expect to recover from your cold after a week, but a flu lasts for approximately 10 days.

 Many symptoms of the cold or the flu are also found in COVID-19, which is why it can be hard to make a distinction.
-Shortness of breath seems to a key symptom indicating that you might be dealing with COVID-19.*
+The 3 main symptoms are fever, shortness of breath and cough.*

 Given the current situation, if you want to relieve your symptoms, contact your pharmacist directly on the phone.
 They will be able to assess your situation and recommend a product that is right for you.
 If you cannot leave the house or are in self-isolation, enquire with your pharmacist about the different options they can provide your medication, such as home deliveries, if available.
 Remember that it is important and recommended to stay at home if you have COVID-19 symptoms, as to not spread the virus.